gtadigital/ProfileParser/README.md

 $ cd ProfileParser
 ```

-2. Edit the **XsltTransformer.java**
+2. Edit the **XsltTransformer.java**.
+According to the choosen profile modify as follows
    * Line nr.21 specify the XSLT path
    * Line nr.23 specify the source directory of the XML file(s)
    * Line nr.24 specify the target directory where to save the XML output(s)
 3. Run the script
  * Run the **XsltTransformer.java** using an IDE

 ## Credits: